-New Relic Infrastructure provides an integration for Microsoft Azure Load Balancer that reports data from your Azure Load Balancer service to New Relic products.
+New Relic infrastructure monitoring provides an integration for Microsoft Azure Load Balancer that reports data from your Azure Load Balancer service to New Relic.
 This document explains how to activate this integration and describes the data that can be captured.

 New Relic's integration for Azure Load Balancer reports metric data about TCP and UDP load balancers that distribute traffic among instances of services defined in a load-balanced set.
 Metric data include virtual IP and dynamic IP availability, and processed byte and packet counts.
 It also collects inventory data about the status and configuration of the service.